-The nose is located in the centre of the face and greatly influences facial aesthetics and attractiveness.
-An attractive nose has a fine tip and a straight and symmetric profile that blends elegantly into the face.
+The nose is located in the centre of the face and has great influence on facial aesthetics and attractiveness.
+An attractive nose has a fine tip, a straight nose bridge and a symmetric profile that blends elegantly into the face.

 Rhinoplasty, also commonly known as nose job, refers to the various procedures to reshape and modify the nose’s shape and form.
-Rhinoplasty aims to reshape the nose so that the nose matches and enhances the overall facial profile.
-Rhinoplasty may involve reshaping different parts of the nose, which include the nose tip, nose bridge, nostrils, and columella of the nose.
+Rhinoplasty aims to reshape the nose so that the nose enhances the overall facial profile.
+Rhinoplasty may involve reshaping different parts of the nose, which include the nose tip (see Tip-plasty), nose bridge (see Nose Augmentation), nostrils and nasal alae (see Alarplasty), and columella of the nose.
 Rhinoplasty is one of the most common cosmetic surgeries performed worldwide.

 Non-surgical nose reshaping procedures include filler injection and thread lifting of the nose (see Filler and Thread Lift).
 Non-surgical procedures are simple to perform, and the recovery is faster.
-These non-surgical procedures can produce simple modification to the nose such as enhancement of the nasal bridge.
-However, the results are usually short-lasting, so that repeated treatments are required.
+Since non-surgical procedures are not able to safely modify the anatomic structures inside the nose, they can only produce simple modifications to the nose.
+Moreover, the results are usually short-lasting, so that repeated treatments are required.
 Non-surgical nose reshaping may not be able to provide long term safe and satisfactory results.

 Surgical rhinoplasty, or simply known as rhinoplasty, is a nose reshaping procedure that involves surgery.
-The results of rhinoplasty is long term.
 There are two types of rhinoplasty: closed rhinoplasty and open rhinoplasty.

 In closed rhinoplasty, the surgeon makes the incisions inside one or both the nostrils to gain access to the nose (Figure 1).
 Closed rhinoplasty is suitable for cases that require minor to moderate correction and reshaping, such as augmentation of the nasal bridge using nose implant or minor refinement of the nasal tip.
 The advantages of closed rhinoplasty are shorter operating time, less swelling, and faster recovery time.
 Since the incisions are inside the nostrils, there will be no visible external scarring.
 However, because of the limited exposure and access, closed rhinoplasty may not be suitable for cases that require complex reshaping and profound changes to the nose .